1st Team League Table - Kent League: Division IV 1st XI

 Cowdrey CC (formerly Tonbridge Printers) play at Swanmead in Tonbridge, Kent.
 We are proud to be both an ECB Clubmark and Focus club and work hard to make cricket available to everyone.

-Our Saturday 1st XI have had successive promotions and currently play in the Kent League Division 3.
+Our Saturday 1st XI currently play in the Kent League Division 4.